Monte dei Paschi in talks as ECB gets tough on capital

 Monte dei Paschi remains a key focus for the regulator having emerged as the weakest bank in the sector health check, where Italian lenders as a whole fared worse than those in other countries.
 Several have been told to meet higher capital requirements than rivals in reflection of the economic problems in their home market.

-Sources said Monte dei Paschi Chairman Alessandro Profumo and CEO Fabrizio Viola met Nouy on Thursday hoping to persuade her to lower capital demands for the Tuscan lender if it books around 3 billion euros (2.31 billion pounds) in additional writedowns for bad loans in the fourth quarter of 2014.
+Sources said Monte dei Paschi Chairman Alessandro Profumo and CEO Fabrizio Viola met Nouy on Thursday hoping to persuade her to lower capital demands for the Tuscan lender if it books around 3 billion euros ($3.5 billion) in additional writedowns for bad loans in the fourth quarter of 2014.

 This would in effect be in response to an ECB demand that if Monte dei Paschi doesn't write down those loans, it has to have sufficient capital set aside to reflect the potential loss.